NoBlackBoxes/LastBlackBox/course/versions/buildabrain/01_sensing-the-world/_resources/guide.md

 # Teaching Guide

+## Topics
+- Basic electronics (voltage, current, and resistance)
+- Measuring with a multimeter
+- Ohm's Law
+- Circuit schematics
+- Voltage-Divider
+- Transducer (sensor) using a light-dependent resistor

 ## Goal
 Build a light sensing circuit that changes its output voltage in response to changes in light.
 - Assemble the NB3's body (prototyping base)